bluerobotics/ardusub-zola/advanced-usage/index.md

 browser instance), with their views configured independently.
 To use the same component layouts across instances you can export the desired view(s) from one and import into the other(s).

+Multiple simultaneous tabs from the same browser instance will be supported in future.

 #### Configuration